krzentner/language-world/data/text-davinci-003-old/basic_md/pick-place-wall-4.md

-    - When the robot's gripper is not above the puck and the robot's gripper is not near wall, the robot should move the gripper above the puck.
+    - When the robot's gripper is not above the puck, the robot should place gripper above puck.
-    - When the robot's gripper is above the puck and the robot's gripper is not around puck, the robot should move gripper around the puck.
+    - When the robot's gripper is not around puck, the robot should drop gripper around puck so it can catch short wall for stability.
-    - When the robot's gripper is around the puck and the robot's gripper is not near wall, the robot should move gripper near wall.
-    - When the robot's gripper is near the wall and the robot's gripper is open, the robot should close the gripper around the puck.
+    - When the robot's gripper is near puck and the robot's gripper is open, the robot should close gripper around puck.
-    - When the robot's gripper is near the wall and the robot's gripper is closed, the robot should place the puck at the goal.
+    - When the robot's gripper is above puck and the robot's gripper is closed, the robot should place puck at goal, while holding onto the wall.